qixils/SMO-manual-AP/README.md

 You'll need to receive 5 moons (or 2 moons and a multi-moon) to leave the kingdom.
 Each kingdom requires the necessary amount of moon items to leave, listed below:

-## How many moons do you need for each kingdom?
+## How many moons do you need to leave each kingdom?

+For generic moons:

+- Cascade: 5
+- Sand: 21
+- Lake/Wooded: 45
+  - In Generic Moons Mode specifically, you can visit either kingdom after leaving sand but can't leave to Cloud until you get 45.
+- Lost: 55
+- Metro: 75
+- Snow/Seaside: 95 (same as lake/wooded)
+- Luncheon: 113
+- Ruined: 116
+- Bowser's: 124

+For specific moons:

 Keep in mind that a Multi-Moon counts as 3!
 - Cascade: 5